chuanyao17/Lottery_crawl/README.md

 ### Warning
 The ReCaptcha detected feature was only tested when applying the Lion King.(The checkbox can be confirmed automatically)\
 However, if the 3x3  image identification came out, you would have to handle it manually.
+I was working on skipping applying the Lottery of the Lion King when the 3x3  image identification came out.